 Why Are OCD Coping Skills Important?

-6 Effective OCD Coping Skills
+9 Effective OCD Coping Skills

-Here are six coping skills for OCD:
+Here are nine coping skills you can try:

-1. Psychotherapy (Specifically Exposure & Response Prevention)
+1. Exposure & Response Prevention Therapy

 Meeting with a licensed mental health clinician is the first line of treatment for OCD.
-A psychotherapist will be able to make the proper recommendations based on the symptoms that the client presents.
-Exposure and response prevention is the gold standard treatment for OCD, which involves the client being exposed to their triggers while preventing themself from acting out their compulsions.
-Therapy for OCD, especially when combined with medication, is more effective than medication alone.3 Make sure you find a provider you really trust, as the relationship between the therapist and client is the biggest predictor of how effective the therapy will be.4
+A psychotherapist will be able to make the proper recommendations based on your symptoms.
+Exposure and response prevention is considered the gold standard for OCD treatment.
+It involves gradually confronting triggers while resisting the urge to perform compulsive behaviors.is the gold standard treatment for OCD, which involves exposing yourself to triggers while preventing yourself from acting out their compulsions.

 3. Mindfulness Practices